dart-archive/rpc/README.md

 Method parameters can be passed in three different ways.

 - As a path parameter in the method path (supported on all HTTP methods)
-- As a query string parameter (supported for GET)
+- As a query string parameter (supported for GET and DELETE)
-- As the request body (supported for POST or PUT)
+- As the request body (supported for POST and PUT)

 Path parameters and the request body parameter are required.
 The query string parameters are optional named parameters.